 This method will back up your full library (with the exception of audio books from Audible.com) to CD or DVD.
 All you need are blank discs and some time.

-However, if you’ve got a big library, or a CD burner rather than a DVD burner, this will take many, many CDs (one CD can hold about 700MB, so a 5GB iTunes library will require about 8 CDs).
-This may not be the most efficient way to back up, since you’ve already got hard copies of the CDs in your library.
+However, if you've got a big library, or a CD burner rather than a DVD burner, this will take many, many CDs (one CD can hold about 700MB, so a 15GB iTunes library will require more than 10 CDs).
+This may not be the most efficient way to back up, since you may already have hard copies of the CDs in your library.

-If you’ve got a DVD burner, this will make more sense, as a DVD can hold the equivalent of nearly 7 CDs (that same 5GB library will only require 2 DVDs).
+If you've got a DVD burner, this will make more sense, as a DVD can hold the equivalent of nearly 7 CDs, that same 15GB library will only require 3 or 4 DVDs.